ElectronicBabylonianLiterature/ebl-api/docs/ebl-atf.md

 - It does not contain variants.
 - It does not contain unclear signs.
 - It does not contain unidentified signs.
+- It does not contain unknown number of signs.
 - The language is lemmatizable.
 - The language is not normalized.